intel/edge-developer-kit-reference-scripts/platforms/atom/asl/README.md

 ./setup.sh
 ```

-During installation, it may ask you to reboot your system.
+During the installation, it may ask you to reboot your system.
 Reboot the system and run `./setup.sh` again.
 Installation is completed when you see this message:

 > ✓ Platform configured